Frequently Asked Questions

 How are parents involved?

 As the primary stakeholders in the education of their children, parents at Saint Columbkille collaborate with teachers in helping to create a supportive and academically enriching environment.
 Parental involvement is encouraged.
-There is an active Home & School Association, which meets monthly to support school activities and social events.
+Our Community Building Committee helps to create a welcoming culture and organizes year-long activities and events to support the school.

 What is the profile of The Saint Columbkille Partnership School teacher?

-98% of our teaching staff have Master’s degrees.
-With Boston College as our partner, 90% of our teachers have earned their Degrees from the university and are licensed by the State of Massachusetts.
+100% of our teaching staff have or are working towards a Master’s degree.
+With Boston College as our partner, 90% of our teachers have earned their degrees from the Lynch School of Education and are licensed by the State of Massachusetts.
 Additionally, our teachers receive 100 hours of professional development each year.
-The teaching staff includes a music, art/drama, health, library arts, physical education and two science teachers.
+The teaching staff includes a music, art/drama, health, library arts, physical education, and two science teachers.

 Where do the families of Saint Columbkille Partnership School live?